boltops-tools/ufo/docs/_reference/ufo-ship.md

 ## Description

-builds and ships container image to the ECS service
+Builds and ships container image to the ECS service.

 The main command you use when using ufo is: `ufo ship`.
 This command: